Outdoor Patio Tile Comparison - Perforated Plastic Flooring

 Because the tiles quickly drain away water, they help to maximize safety.
 In the case of a fall, the tiles are forgiving, and the StayLock tiles offer fall height protection.

 When deciding which tiles are right for your project, you’ll need to think about what features matter most to you.
-With their ASTM fall height rating and 5 year warranty, the StayLock tiles offer a few advantages over the Patio Outdoor Tiles.
+With their ASTM fall height rating, the StayLock tiles offer a few advantages over the Patio Outdoor Tiles.
 That ASTM fall height rating can also be highly valuable to commercial installations.

 However, the StayLock Tiles are also more expensive than the Patio Outdoor Tiles, so it’s important to consider your budget.